networktocode/awesome-network-automation/README.md

 # Awesome Network Automation [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-Network Automation is cross between two disciplines of Infrastructure Networks and Programming, this list was created to as a one-stop shop to find the information.
+Network Automation is a cross between the discipline of Network Infrastructure and the discipline of Programming.
+This list was created to serve as a one-stop shop to find information related to Network Automation.

 # Contents